-Echo clocks are provided on the DDR-II+ to simplify data capture on high-speed systems.
+Echo clocks are provided on the DDR-II+ to simplify data capture on high speed systems.
 Two echo clocks are generated by the DDR-II+.
 CQ is referenced with respect to K and CQ is referenced with respect to K. These are free-running clocks and are synchronized to the input clock of the DDR-II+.
-The timings for the echo clocks are shown in the "Switching Characteristics" on page 22.
+The timing for the echo clocks is shown in "Switching Characteristics" on page 22.